• Skip to main content

 • After the turkey legs are finished brining, take them out of the mixture and rinse them off really well under cold running water.

-raw turkey legs on a cutting board
+raw turkey legs on a wire rack drying after brining

 • Generously sprinkle your favorite BBQ rub all over the turkey legs on all sides.